Kitware/CMake/Help/command/ctest_build.rst

 ``BUILD`` is given, the :variable:`CTEST_BINARY_DIRECTORY` variable is used.

 The ``TARGET`` variable can be used to specify a build target.
-If none is specified, the "all" target will be built.
+If none is specified, the default target ("ALL_BUILD" for Visual Studio generators and "all" in others) will be built.

 The ``RETURN_VALUE`` option specifies a variable in which to store the return value of the native build tool.
 The ``NUMBER_ERRORS`` and